You have no items in your shopping cart.

 Adding the Nuvair Membrane System to Your Compressor

-The Nitrox membrane system can be used with an existing compressor with the proper adaptor, pressure output, filtration and air cooling .
-It should be noted though, that it is important that the output of the membrane system is sufficient to satisfy the intake requirements of the compressor.
-The High Pressure compressor should run cool and be operated only if in good mechanical condition and using the recommended high performance synthetic lubricant recommended by Nuvair.
-It is recommended that any existing machine undergoes a thorough service and oil change before use.
+The Nuvair nitrox membrane system can be used with existing compressors equipped with the proper adaptor, pressure output, filtration and air cooling.
+It is important that the output of the membrane system is sufficient to satisfy the intake requirements of the compressor.
+Existing high-pressure compressors should run cool, be in good mechanical condition, and should only use the high-performance synthetic lubricant recommended by Nuvair.
+It is also recommended that any existing machine undergoes a thorough service and oil change before connecting a nitrox generation system.

 Low Pressure System Option